controlplaneio-fluxcd/flux-operator/docs/api/v1/fluxreport.md

 ### Cluster sync status

-The `.spec.sync` field contains information about the Flux sync status, including the source URL, the applied revision, and the sync readiness status.
+The `.spec.sync` field contains information about the cluster sync status, including the Flux Kustomization name, source URL, the applied revision, and the sync readiness status.

 Example: